-Effective the first full month after full ratification of the parties' successor collective bargaining agreement to the one that expired on August 31, 2022, the Office will designate a Lead Interpreter for each of the Deaf/Hard of Hearing programs currently located at Leigh High School, Dartmouth Middle School and Oster Elementary School.
+The Office will designate a Lead Interpreter for each of the Deaf/Hard of Hearing programs currently located at Leigh High School, Dartmouth Middle School, and Oster Elementary School.
 These individuals will be employed by the Office and elected as such by a majority of the Interpreters at the respective site where the lead will serve.
-The Lead Interpreters will receive a stipend based on the number of interpreters working at the site, payable in twelve (11) monthly increments (see below compensation table) The Lead Interpreters may serve in this position for a term consisting of two (2) fiscal years and may serve consecutive terms if elected to do so by a majority of the Interpreters.
+The Lead Interpreters will receive a stipend based on the number of interpreters working at the site, payable in eleven (11) monthly increments (see below compensation table) The Lead Interpreters may serve in this position for a term consisting of two (2) fiscal years and may serve consecutive terms if elected to do so by a majority of the Interpreters.
 The Interpreters shall hold a secret ballot election to determine the next Lead Interpreters in April of odd-numbered years or any time the position is vacant.
-The election of the first Lead Interpreters will be held within 30 days of ratification of the successor collective bargaining agreement to the one that expired on August 31, 2022 and will serve beginning the first day of the following month through June 30, 2024.
 Following any election, the Union will inform the Assistant Superintendent- Personnel Services, about which Interpreter was selected to serve in the Lead role.
 Lead Interpreter duties are outlined below: